dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 No guarantee that a sensor will be on a device

-While variety of sensors appear on majority of devices, some rarely default on all (temperature and barometric )
+While a variety of sensors appear on majority of devices, some rarely default on all (temperature and barometric ).

-Expected to query the existence of a sensor before using it
+Expected to query the existence of a sensor before using it.

 Generally ask for the default sensor of the type you are interested in.